BartMassey/ciphersaber/README.md

   Haskell, using Data.ByteString for the IO and an IOUArray for the RC4 state.
 It's kind of crufty, and was 14x slower than the C version in 2012, but it works correctly even on large files.
-(I fixed a bug in 2016.)
+(I fixed a bug in 2016, but it should not affect performance.)

-* I did a third implementation in 2016 in Ruby.
-Still working on this.
+* I did a third implementation in 2016 in Rust.
+It works, but various pieces still need to be pushed upstream before it is stable.

-In 2016 I did a bunch of work/rework, adding "Ciphersaber 2" support (basically 20 repetitions of the key initialization to work around some known security issues) and support for reading the key from `/dev/tty` to all the implementations.
+* In 2016 I did a bunch of work/rework, adding "Ciphersaber 2"
+  support (basically 20 repetitions of the key initialization to work around some known security issues) and support for reading the key from `/dev/tty` to all the implementations.

 Enjoy.

     Bart Massey
-    2016-07-11
+    2016-08-02